symfony/symfony-docs/reference/twig_reference.rst

 a lot of built-in functions, filters, tags and tests.
 You can learn more about them from the `Twig Reference`_.

-The Symfony Framework adds quite a few extra :ref:`functions <reference-twig-functions>`, :ref:`filters <reference-twig-filters>`, :ref:`tags <reference-twig-tags>` and :ref:`tests <reference-twig-tests>` to seamlessly integrate the various Symfony Components with Twig templates.
+The Symfony framework adds quite a few extra :ref:`functions <reference-twig-functions>`, :ref:`filters <reference-twig-filters>`, :ref:`tags <reference-twig-tags>` and :ref:`tests <reference-twig-tests>` to seamlessly integrate the various Symfony components with Twig templates.
 The following sections describe these extra features.

 .. tip::